abbas-cyber999/02-deutsch-hero/deutsch-hero-nextjs/README.md

 3. Regenerate the client after schema changes: `npx prisma generate`.

 A health probe is available at `/api/health` (runs a lightweight Prisma query).

+### UI / Styling

+- Tailwind + shadcn/ui power the refreshed landing shell; legacy lesson rendering still comes from `public/main.js`.
+- Base styles live in `src/app/globals.css`; reusable primitives in `src/components/ui`.
+- We use the Prisma Postgres adapter (`@prisma/adapter-pg`) to talk to the DB.

 ### Notes